slaur/BannerlordOrphansAdoption/README.md

 [Nexus link](https://www.nexusmods.com/mountandblade2bannerlord/mods/2769/)

-As of version 1.5.8, children from destroyed clan are considered "lost".
+Children from destroyed clan are considered "lost".
-With this mod, these children will be taken in by a friendly clan, if any.
+With this mod, these children will be taken to an orphanage and may be adopted.

-This mod uses Harmony to patch the Apply method of DestroyClanAction, so it may conflict with other mods that patch the same method.
+They will continue to age and will quit the orphanage on their 18th birthday.

+## Changelog
+### Version 1.7.0
+ - Get rid of harmony, add a new town menu for orphanage actions